WHAT IS BEACH CAMP LIKE?

 HOW WILL FAMILY GROUPS WORK AT THESE LOCATIONS?

 Student Life does not organize a specified time or location for Family Groups during Student Life Beach Camps.
-However, we will provide the curriculum to you ahead of time, and we encourage pairing with another church to form Family Groups.
+However, we will provide the curriculum to you ahead of time.
 We have found that students love Family Group time.
 Feel free to decide when and where your Family Groups will take place.

 WHAT WILL STUDENT PASTORS DO?

 Student Life is designed for Student Pastors to be free of a lot of responsibility.
 This is so they can be available to spend time building relationships with their students.
 Each evening there will be a Student Pastor Gathering before Worship.
 This meeting takes place while your students are getting seated in the Worship Center.